Codeinwp/pirate-forms/readme.txt

 5. Now, you're able to add contact forms but, first, we could configure a few settings.
 These can be found at **Settings > Proper Contact**
 6. Make the changes desired, then click the **Save changes** button at the bottom
 7. To add this form to any page or post, just copy/paste or type "[proper_contact_form]" into the page or post content and save.
 The form should appear on that page

-== Changelog ==

-= 0.9.8.6 =
-* Fixed the math captcha bug that required page reload
-* Updated to latest PhpFormBuilder include (0.8.6)

-= 0.9.8.5 =
-* Added a settings field for submission notification emails

-= 0.9.8.4 =
-* Changed capability required for the settings page to `manage_options` from `edit_themes`

-= 0.9.8.3 =
-* Upgraded PhpFormBuilder class to latest version; added check to make sure the class doesn't exist
-* Added an option to send notification emails from a different address
-* Removed id array element, using array key instead

-= 0.9.8.2 =
-* Fixed no-settings error on install

-= 0.9.8.1 =
-* Fixed post-submit redirect bug on sub-directory WP installs

-= 0.9.8 =
-* Added a redirect back to the same page to avoid duplicate form submissions
-* Fixed issue with HTML special characters in email subject line
-* Fixed the wp-admin icon for new 3.8 dashboard

-= 0.9.7 =
-* Fixed issue with widget not displaying text above the form

-= 0.9.6 =
-* Contact form widget
-* Math CAPTCHA
-* Added ability to block the form using the comment blacklist
-* Improved sanitization and escaping of data
-* Better and more complete internationalization
-* More standard styles for the settings page

-= 0.9.5.1 =
-* Improved field handling
-* Better security for the settings page

-= 0.9.5 =
-* Added text fields for error messages and submit button
-* Added a setting to use HTML5 validation
-* Changed to use custom label fields for email notification
-* Changed to use the "Text to show when form is submitted..." text for the confirmation email subject
-* Changed the email notification format slightly
-* Setting better default text and information throughout
-* Fixed the missing error formatting for the phone number field

-= 0.9.3 =
-* Fixed name requirement issue

-= 0.9.2 =
-* Fixed default handling
-* Fixed custom label handling
-* Changed email sent to admin slightly
-* Added option for name

-= 0.9.1 =
-* Fixed wp_kses error
-* Corrected outgoing email

-= 0.9 =
-* First release
-e